NanoFerreira/SWE_MainProject_Team1/Coding style Guide.md

 ## Python Style

 - Follow [PEP 8](https://peps.python.org/pep-0008/)
-- Use 4 spaces for indentation (not tabs)
+- Use 4 spaces for indentation
 - Keep lines under 100 characters
 - Use blank lines between functions and classes
 - Add docstrings to all functions and classes